 3. Iguazu Falls

-It is considered to be one of South America’s bucket-list destinations as it gives tourists a chance to witness one of the world’s most powerful waterfalls in person.
+It is considered to be one of South America’s bucket list destinations as it gives tourists a chance to witness one of the world’s most powerful waterfalls in person.

-Iguazu Falls is located on the border between Argentina and Brazil, with over 275 individual falls that stretch across 2 kilometers.
 The amount of water flowing over these falls is staggering, with some days seeing more than 10 million gallons cascading down.

 To put it into perspective, that’s enough water to fill up an Olympic-sized swimming pool every second!

-The Argentine side of the falls flows over a long canyon with no obstructions standing between the water and onlookers.
-Strategically positioned walkways wrap around the waterfalls even reaching within arm’s length of the principal highlight – the astounding Devil’s Throat.
+The Argentine side of the falls flows over a long canyon with no obstructions between the water and onlookers.

-The Devil’s Throat is a narrow canyon in Iguazu, where the water plunges over a cliff and down into an abyss.
-The name comes from one of its most interesting features: it seems to be shaped like a devil’s mouth, with two rows of sharp teeth that hang off either side.
+The name comes from one of its most fascinating features: it seems shaped like a devil’s mouth, with two rows of sharp teeth hanging off either side.

-If you only have one day to spend at Iguazu falls, definitely make a beeline for this breathtaking section of the park.
-Devil’s Throat should not be missed on your trip to South America.
+If you only have one day to spend at Iguazu Falls, make a beeline for this breathtaking park section.

 On the other hand, the Brazilian side of the falls pours over cliffs carved out by subterranean lava flows.
-This bedrock has eroded over time, leaving behind several unique viewing points each with their own perspective of the waterfalls.

-You can reach the Brazilian side by taking a public bus.
-I highly recommend crossing over to the Brazilian side for the mere opportunity to see a panoramic view of the falls in all its glory, if you have the luxury of time.
+If you have the luxury of time, I highly recommend crossing over to the Brazilian side to see a panoramic view of the falls in all its glory.

-Do not miss both sides!
+Do not miss both the Argentinian and Brazilian sides!

 How To Get to Iguazu Falls: